bower/bower.github.io/_posts/2017/2017-10-02-how-to-migrate-away-from-bower.md

 But this is probably for the best as a) Yarn is meant as npm's replacement b) one must admit npm's CommonJS module ecosystem is [better integrated](https://medium.com/@trek/last-week-i-had-a-small-meltdown-on-twitter-about-npms-future-plans-around-front-end-packaging-b424dd8d367a) than Bower's globals/AMD modules c) Module authors currently suffer from supporting two module ecosystems (and dist files in repositories).

 Admitting this doesn't change the fact that it's difficult to migrate a project that uses globals/AMD components to CommonJS all at once.
 Ideally you'd be able to install such project with Yarn as-is, and only then gradually replace AMD modules with CommonJS/ES6 equivalents.
-That's why I've created [**bower-away**](https://github.com/sheerun/bower-away).
+Solution: [**bower-away**](https://github.com/sheerun/bower-away).

 ### How it works?